Bicycling Education & Safety Resources

 Trips for Kids WNC

-The goal of Trips For Kids WNC is to provide mountain bike outings and environmental education for kids who would not otherwise be exposed to such activities.
-Trips For Kids WNC has provided bikes and outings to over 2,000 kids since launching their program, and they look forward to offering our services to many more in the future.
+The goal of The Bicycle Thrift Shop is to provide mountain bike outings and environmental education to youth through Adventure Kids WNC who would not otherwise have that opportunity.
+They do that by taking donated bikes and gear and sell it to the community at an affordable rate.
+Proceeds from these sales fund youth ride programs.
+Trips For Kids WNC has provided bikes and outings to over 2,000 kids since launching their program.

 Bikes on the Bus (Asheville Redefines Transit)